pories/pories.github.io/index.md

 # Hello & Welcome!!
-WWelcome to my silly little GitHub landing page.
+Welcome to my silly little GitHub landing page.
 Here you will find lots of small and silly examples of my coding.
 This repository is ever changing, but for right now I have examples of:
 * A few classic design patterns from the Gang of Four.
 * A few classic coding questions and answers.
 * Some basic C# programs.